cmbuckley/cmbuckley.github.io/_posts/2007-04-01-internal-anchors.md

 Not possible with PHP.
 After seeing the explanation in [one forum topic](https://www.webmasterworld.com/forum92/528.htm), and seeing it clarified in [another](https://www.webmasterworld.com/forum88/2665.htm), I find that the anchor request never actually leaves the browser --- it makes the page request, then searches in the result for the anchor.
 This means that no server-side scripting is going to work.

 JavaScript it is, then.
-Here’s the workaround:
+Here's the workaround:

 ```js
 if (!isNaN(parseInt(window.location.hash.substring(1, 2)))) {